nelsonfigueroa/nelson.cloud/content/blog/kubernetes_concepts_and_hands_on.md

 - `failed`: All containers in the pod have exited and at least one container has failed and returned a non-zero exit status.
 - `CrashLoopBackOff`: A container has failed to start and Kubernetes is repeatedly trying to restart the pod.

+### Contexts

+A Context simply refers to a Kubernetes Cluster.
+Each Cluster that is created will have its own Context.
+Contexts tell the `kubectl` command to which Cluster to run commands against.
+We'll get some hands-on experience with Contexts in a later section.

+### Namespaces

+Namespaces are virtual clusters within a single physical cluster.
+Within a single Cluster, you can define several namespaces to logically divide resources and applications.
+Similar to Contexts, we use Namespaces to further specify to `kubectl` what objects we want to interact with.

 ### Deployments

 A Deployment is a representation of multiple identical pods, and how we describe a desired state in Kubernetes.
 After describing a desired state, Kubernetes then changes the actual state to match the state we want.
 We can create a Deployment directly in the command line like this: